In the age of credit and debit cards, it’s easy for a preschooler to enter kindergarten with zero to little functional money skills.

 As they got paid for their jobs, we identified the different coins and bills as they were distributed.
 As I mentioned in Part 1, I got this felt money set at Target, but any money set would work!

 Now the kids were off to do their shopping.
 After a battle over who got to push the cart, they began loading up items.
 When they were all loaded up, they came over to the checkout to cash out.

-We like to use a toy cash register to play store Like this one on Amazon (aff link), but you could easily do this without a cash register.
+We like to use a toy cash register to play store, but you could easily do this without a cash register.
 Simply use a piece of paper or white board to tally up amounts.
 After tallying up our items, the kids discovered they spent 13 dollars.

 We spread out all the money from their wallet to see what we could use to pay.
 My preschooler was insistent on using the one hundred dollar bill.
 We discussed that you typically use bills closer to the amount, but he had worked hard for that one hundred dollar bill and wanted to spend it!
 So he handed over his bill and received his change.
 We slowly counted out 87 dollars into his hand.

 He wasn’t happy about forfeiting his one hundred dollar bill to the store, so we talked about the prospect of doing more work to earn more money.
 He didn’t want to do any more work at the moment, so he decided to do some more shopping with the money he had left!